vatnz-dev/sops/docs/aerodromes/Procedural/nzns.md

 The Nelson CTR/D follows the inner lateral boundaries shown below from `SFC` to `A035`.
 The CTR/D is comprised of three sectors - the West, East and Instrument sectors.

-The wider Nelson CTA/D follows the outer boundaries as shown below, with the vertical boundaries also listed in their respective sector.
-Nelson's airspace tops out at `A095`, however the lower level varies depending on the location.
+The wider Nelson CTA/D follows the boundaries as shown below, with the vertical boundaries listed in their respective sector.
+Nelson Tower's airspace has an upper limit of `A095`.

 Nelson Tower provides a Procedural Approach service for the wider CTA/D.